 The initial Board of Directors consisted of Jay Jeffers, President; Doris French, Vice President; Harold McKay, Treasurer; Gordon Flack, Clerk; and Milder Heyer, Director.
 The books and records of the credit union were said to be kept at Box 551, Las Vegas High School, 315 South 7th Street, Las Vegas, NV.

-The person who was generally considered the founder of this organization was Harold McKay.
+The person who is generally considered the founder of our credit union is Harold McKay.

 What this small group of visionaries, especially Harold McKay, endeavored to do in 1951 is still in practice today; as the Credit Union continues to strive to deliver "Excellent Member Service" to its members.